abellion/xenus/docs/README.md

 ## Documents

-Instead of receiving your data in the form of an array or a pristine object, Xenus allows you to treat your documents as pre-defined objects, containing a lot of helpful methods.
+Instead of receiving your data in the form of an array or an ordinary object, Xenus allows you to treat your documents as pre-defined objects, containing a lot of helpful methods.

 ### Creating a document

 A document is no more than a class containing your document's properties stored in your MongoDB database.
-A user document may contain a `name`, an `email`, a `username` or whatever is fitting your business.
+A user document may contain a `name`, an `email`, an `username` or whatever is matching your needs.

 ```php
 use Xenus\Document;